ilyasotkov/rails-react-boilerplate/README.md

 image: ilyasotkov/hello-react-rails:latest
 ```

-The Dockerfile can be used in production.
-The compressed size of the image is 153 MB.
+The Dockerfile can be used in production and in development.

-I'm currently actively developing solutions for automated deployment using Docker Swarm and Kubernetes.

 The Dockerfile can be optimized for smaller size, but I chose to use 1 Dockerfile for simplicity here.

+I'm actively developing solutions for automated deployment using Docker Swarm and Kubernetes.